massoncheg/forgejo-docs/docs/admin/command-line.md

   - `--quiet`, `-q`: Only emit Fatal logs on the console for logs emitted before logging set up.
   - `--verbose`: Emit tracing logs on the console for logs emitted before logging is set-up.
 - Examples:
-  - `gitea web`
+  - `forgejo web`
-  - `gitea web --port 80`
+  - `forgejo web --port 80`
-  - `gitea web --config /etc/gitea.ini --pid /some/custom/gitea.pid`
+  - `forgejo web --config /etc/forgejo.ini --pid /some/custom/forgejo.pid`
 - Notes:
-  - Gitea should not be run as root.
+  - Forgejo should not be run as root.
 To bind to a port below 1024, you can use setcap on
-    Linux: `sudo setcap 'cap_net_bind_service=+ep' /path/to/gitea`.
-This will need to be redone every time you update Gitea.
+    Linux: `sudo setcap 'cap_net_bind_service=+ep' /path/to/forgejo`.
+This will need to be redone every time you update Forgejo.

 ### admin